Sung-Huan/ANNOgesic/docs/source/subcommands.rst

   TSB_OD_0.2_forward.wig:notex:1:a:+,
   TSB_OD_0.5_forward.wig:notex:2:a:+,

-All the libraries should be separated by comma like the above.
-The libraries should be listed in one line.

-for fragmented libraries:
+And for fragmented libraries:

 ::

   fragmented_forward.wig:frag:1:a:+,fragmented_reverse.wig:frag:1:a:-

-If you have only conventional RNA-seq data without fragementation or TEX treated, you can still assign the data to fragmented libraries and run ANNOgesic.
+If only conventional RNA-seq data without fragementation or TEX treated can be provided, it can still be assigned to fragmented libraries and run ANNOgesic.
-However, the results may not be precise.
+However, it may influnece on the results.

 The format of sRNA database
 -----------------------------
-If you want to import sRNA database to sRNA detection, please follow the format.
-Or the output of sRNA name will become nonsense.
+If searching sRNA database is assigned to sRNA detection, please follow the format.
+Or the output will become nonsense.
 The format is

 ::